syncfusion-content/winui-docs/winui/TreeView/Appearance.md

 ---
 layout: post
 title: Appearance in WinUI TreeView control | Syncfusion
-description: This section describes about the Appearance support in Syncfusion WinUI TreeView control and more details.
+description: This section describes about the appearance customization in Syncfusion WinUI TreeView control and more details.
 platform: Winui
 control: TreeView
 documentation: ug